The Heart of New England

 galley.

-I don't even need my alarm clock because I wake up “with the chickens” or
+I don't even need my alarm clock because I wake up “with the chickens” or in

-managed to stand still out here off the coast of Maine.
+to stand still out here off the coast of Maine.

 When I alight on deck for my early morning cup of coffee the salt air hits me